 MHASF coordinates efforts to reduce the eviction of people who compulsively hoard through the San Francisco Task Force on Compulsive Hoarding.

-The 16th Annual International Conference on Hoarding will be held in the Fall of 2014.
+The 16th Annual International Conference on Hoarding will be held from November 06, 2014 to November 07, 2014.
+The Pre-Conference Training Institute will be held on November 05, 2014.

 MHASF also provides other educational resources on compulsive hoarding and cluttering, including brochures, books, DVDs of our annual conferences and keynote presentations, and other materials.